Tropisms and Substrate Response

 Phototropism: The EM Channel Sensed Without an Eye

-Gravitropism: The Gravitational Channel Sensed Without a Vestibular System
+Gravitropism: The Gravity Vector Sensed Without a Vestibular System

 Phyllotaxis: The Golden Angle and the Ladder’s Gap

-The same auxin-and-PIN machinery that points a growing organ also spaces the organs themselves.
-At the shoot apical meristem, new leaf and floret primordia are initiated one at a time at auxin maxima built by PIN1 convergence; each new primordium drains auxin from its neighbourhood, so the next can form only in the largest remaining gap (Reinhardt and collaborators 2003; Jönsson and collaborators 2006).
-The angle between successive primordia — the divergence angle — is, across the overwhelming majority of vascular plants, the golden angle, \approx 137.5^\circ, and the visible spiral families it generates — the parastichies of a sunflower head or a pinecone — count out consecutive Fibonacci numbers, 34 one way and 55 the other (Vogel 1979).
-This is the chapter’s same PIN-polar, auxin-gradient integrator, turned from a directional problem — which way to grow — to a patterning one: where to place the next organ so that it never lands on an old one.
+The same auxin-and-PIN machinery that points an organ also spaces the organs themselves.
+At the shoot tip, new primordia form one at a time at auxin maxima built by PIN1 convergence; each new organ drains auxin from around itself, so the next can only form in the largest remaining gap (Reinhardt et al. 2003; Jönsson et al. 2006).
+The angle between successive organs — the divergence angle — is, across most vascular plants, the golden angle \approx 137.5^\circ, and the spirals it traces count consecutive Fibonacci numbers, 34 one way and 55 the other (Vogel 1979).
+The same integrator, turned from a directional problem (which way to grow) to a patterning one (where to put the next organ so it never lands on an old one).

 Phyllotaxis: φ on a Circle, the Ladder's Gap